manuelbieh/react-book/hooks/hooks-api.md

 The **effect function** is called **asynchronously** with a little bit of delay after the **layout and paint phase** of the browser.
 For most side effects this should be sufficient.
 You might run into situations though in which it is necessary to to **synchronously** run side effects.
 For example, you might need to perform DOM mutations and a delay in execution would lead to an inconsistent user interface or jarring content on the screen.

 To deal with these problems, React introduced the `useLayoutEffect()` Hook.
 It works almost identical to the `useEffect()` hook: it expects an **effect function** which can also return a **cleanup function** and also contains a dependency array.
 This dependency array is identical to that of the regular `useEffect()` Hook.
-The difference in the two Hooks is that the `useLayoutEffect()` hook is executed synchronously and run just after all DOM mutations have finished, as opposed to asynchronously as is the case in the regular `useEffect()` hook.
+The difference in the two Hooks is that the `useLayoutEffect()` Hook is executed synchronously and run just after all DOM mutations have finished, as opposed to asynchronously as is the case in the regular `useEffect()` Hook.

 `useLayoutEffect()` can read from the DOM and can also synchronously modify it **before** the browser will display these changes in its **paint phase**.